Economics News and Commentary

 Despite mine closures, human rights abuses and price crashes, cobalt may still have an electrifying future.

-Exchange rates: Why is the pound getting weaker?
+Exchange rates: Why has the value of the pound jumped?

 Yuan fall: Why is China's currency getting weaker?